Jack White: Early life

-John Anthony Gillis was born in Detroit, Michigan, on July 9, 1975, the youngest of ten children of Teresa (née Bandyke; born 1930) and Gorman M. Gillis.
-His mother's family was Polish, while his father was Scottish-Canadian.
-He was raised a Catholic, and both of his parents worked for the Archdiocese of Detroit, his father as a building maintenance superintendent and his mother as a secretary in the cardinal's office.
-Gillis became an altar boy, which landed him an uncredited role in the 1987 movie The Rosary Murders, filmed mainly at Most Holy Redeemer parish in southwest Detroit.
-He attended Cass Technical High School in Detroit.
+John Anthony Gillis, named after John the Baptist, was born in Detroit, Michigan, on July 9, 1975.
+He is the youngest of ten children of the late Teresa (née Bandyke; 1930–2026) and Gorman M. Gillis (1927–2006).
+His mother's family was Polish, while his father was of Scottish heritage by way of Nova Scotia, Canada.
 Due to his parents' ages at the time of his birth and the fact that his siblings were significantly older than him, his eldest sibling being 21 at the time, most of the child rearing toward him fell on his siblings.
+He equated them to having additional parents.

+Gillis was raised in Mexicantown, Southwest Detroit.
+The Gillises lived in a predominantly Mexican and African-American community and were one of the only families in the neighborhood that did not leave as a result of white flight.
+He was raised Catholic and both of his parents worked for the Archdiocese of Detroit, his father as a building maintenance superintendent and his mother as a secretary in the cardinal's office.
+Gillis became an altar boy, which landed him an uncredited role in the 1987 movie The Rosary Murders, filmed mainly at Most Holy Redeemer Church in southwest Detroit.
+In 1987, Gillis met Pope John Paul II when he visited Detroit and received a blessing.

-Gillis' early musical influences were his older brothers, who were in a band together called Catalyst.
-He learned to play the instruments they abandoned; he began playing the drums in the first grade after finding a kit in the attic.
+Gillis's early musical influences were his older brothers, three of whom were in a band together called Catalyst.
+He learned to play the instruments they abandoned when they moved out of the family home; he began playing the drums in the first grade after finding a kit in the attic.
+He became so obsessed with learning to play music that he removed the bed from his bedroom to make space for his instruments and resorted to sleeping on foam.
+Although he grew up in a musical household, Gillis was not actively encouraged to pursue his musical endeavors and assumed his desire to work with other performers was "jealousy" rather than "inspiration."
 As a child, he was a fan of classical music, but in elementary school, he began listening to the Doors, Pink Floyd, and Led Zeppelin.
 As a "shorthaired [teenager] with braces", Gillis began listening to the blues and 1960s rock that influenced him in the White Stripes, with Son House and Blind Willie McTell being among his favorite blues guitarists.
 He has said in interviews that Son House's "Grinnin' in Your Face" is his favorite song of all time.
 As a drummer, his heroes include Gene Krupa, Stewart Copeland, and Crow Smith from Flat Duo Jets.